A Tepid 2Q for Europe

 The quarter began on a mixed note, as European stock markets initially rose in April after Germany's Parliament approved an international bailout package for Cyprus and as Moody's retained Germany's top sovereign rating, citing its highly competitive economy and investor confidence.

-Rouhan Sharma does not own shares in any of the securities mentioned above.
+Rouhan Sharma does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.